Frequently Asked Questions

 What is Sable Offshore?

-What is the Santa Ynez Unit?
+What is the Santa Ynez Pipeline System?

-When does Sable plan to restart operations of the Santa Ynez Unit and Las Flores Pipeline?
+When does Sable plan to restart operations?

 What percentage of in-state oil production will be provided?